Higher order Massey products for algebras over algebraic operads: Higher-order operadic Massey products

-The map $D$ above is inductive in the sense that, for any cooperation $\mu$, the cooperations $\zeta_1, \dots, \zeta_m$ appearing on the terms of $D\left(\mu\right)$ will each always have weight degree strictly less than that of $\mu$.
-This will allow us to establish the inductive relations of our defining systems.
-On the other hand, the appearance of the canonical twisting morphism $\kappa$ is related to the fact that the coderivation on $\mathcal P^{\antishriek}(A)$ corresponding to the $\mathcal P$-algebra structure on $A$ factors through the canonical twisting morphism.
-The precise relationship is fleshed out in the proof of Theorem \ref{thm: P-infinity and recovery of Massey}(i).
+The sum in Equation \eqref{Ecu: linear expansion of D} is indexed over all $\zeta$ along the chosen basis of $E$, and each term may have a $\Bbbk$-coefficient (possibly $0$).
+The map $D$ is inductive in the sense that, for any cooperation $\mu$, the cooperations $\zeta_1, \dots, \zeta_m$ appearing on the terms of $D\left(\mu\right)$ will each always have weight strictly less than that of $\mu$.
+This will allow us to establish the inductive relations of our defining systems later on.
+If $\mathcal P$ is a Koszul operad, then the fact that $\mathcal{P}^{\antishriek}$ is a subcooperad of $\mathcal F^c\left(sE\right)$ allows us to restrict the Massey inductive map to a map

+Abusing the notation, we call this restriction the Massey inductive map too, and use the same symbols to denote the maps that constitute it.

-Recall that the cofree conilpotent cooperad $\mathcal F^c(sE)$ on the suspension of a symmetric sequence $E$ has a combinatorial description in terms of rooted tree monomials whose internal vertices are labeled by elements of $sE$ .
-Each such tree monomial has a \emph{last vertex}, which is the unique child of the root and corresponds to the first generating cooperation to be applied.
-The action of $D$ is determined by sending any tree monomial $T$ to $\left(s^{-1}x; T_1, \dots T_m\right)$, where $x\in \left(sE\right)(m)$ is the label of the last vertex of $T$, and $T_1,\dots, T_m$ are the tree monomials attached to this last vertex of $T$.
+As mentioned before, the cofree conilpotent cooperad $\mathcal F^c(sE)$ has a fixed combinatorial description in terms of rooted tree monomials whose internal vertices are labeled by elements of $sE$.
+Each such tree monomial has a \emph{first vertex}, which is the unique child of the root and corresponds to the first generating cooperation to be applied.
+The action of $D$ is determined by sending any tree monomial $T$ to $\left(s^{-1}x; T_1, \dots T_m\right)$, where $x\in \left(sE\right)(m)$ is the label of the first vertex of $T$, and $T_1,\dots, T_m$ are the tree monomials attached to this first vertex of $T$.
+Intuitively, the Massey inductive map is trimming level 1 edges.
+See figures \ref{Fig1} and \ref{Fig2}.

-We next introduce the set associated to a cooperation of $\mathcal P^\antishriek$ that will provide the indices for our defining systems.
-It is defined by downward induction on the weight of the cooperations of $\mathcal P^{\antishriek}$, with the Massey inductive map providing the necessary inductive step.
+Next, we introduce the set associated with a cooperation of $\mathcal P^\antishriek$ that will provide the indices for our defining systems.
+It is defined by induction on the weight of arity-homogeneous cooperations of $\mathcal P^{\antishriek}$, with the Massey inductive map providing the necessary inductive step.